memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 > **Note:** The application builds and links, but you won't see any output on the serial console in case you've followed along: The _Kconfig_ symbols responsible for the serial output are still disabled within `prj.conf` and the board-specific fragment.
 Feel free to update your configuration, e.g., by enabling the debug output for normal builds while disabling it for the "release" build!

-To understand why we can use the `CONFIG_USR_FUN` definition, we can have a look at the compiler commands used to compiler `main.c`.
+To understand why we can use the `CONFIG_USR_FUN` definition, we can have a look at the compiler commands used to compile `main.c`.
 Conveniently (as mentioned in the previous article), by default, Zephyr enables the _CMake_ variable [`CMAKE_EXPORT_COMPILE_COMMANDS`](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html).
 The compiler command for `main.c` is thus captured by the `compile_commands.json` in our build directory:

 ```json
 {